 Brian: According to the Rational Optimists we shouldn’t have anything to worry about.
 For instance, the nanotech modified beans and potatoes have been providing more vitamin content as well as boosting actual food production in places like Niger – apparently without anyone being made ill.
 The allergy campaigners still worry, but nobody’s been able to find any connection with food allergy, after pretty exhaustive tests.
 You might remember that furore when the international authorities were suspected of fiddling the numbers of hungry and disease-affected people – it seemed like a scandal a week in those days! – but, at least according to the official reports, that problem’s been sorted out now.
 With even the poorest better fed, they’re more able to resist tropical diseases.
 Again, if most of the ROs are to be believed, we needn’t rush into developing heat-resistant crop varieties – global warming’s going to lift production up to 2070.
 Yet the sheer lack of trust hasn’t really gone away.
 We feel that ourselves; I mean I trust the people I know at work, but none of us really trusts what experts, or the big corporations, say.

 Brian: Of course.
-But, well, when scare stories keep not turning out right, you’ve no alternative to believing what the majority of scientists say without worrying too much about who pays their salaries.
+But, well, when scare stories keep not turning out right, you’ve no alternative to believing what the majority of scientists say without worrying too much about who funds their budgets and pay.
 It’s what the academics sometimes call the coherence theory of truth – meaning coherence with well informed judgement.
 But while there’s some sort of consensus about feeding the Five Thousand as the joke goes, there’s none about what our neocortex linkups with the Cloud can do.
 Up to now the Net searches just give us all sorts of suggestions for research, which is fine I suppose, but then there’s more irritating adverts without getting us to think differently.
 We still have to try that for ourselves.

 Gemma: So, do you really – in your heart – believe what the Rational Optimists and scientists say?